-The Middle Mahakam Area (MMA) comprises Jempang, Melintang and Semayang lakes which is located in a geological depression covering an area approximately 4,000 square kilometre.
-The area has a high biodiversity potential in terms of breeding and migratory bird species.
-It also hosts the iconic species of East Kalimantan, the critically endangered Irrawaddy Dolphin (Orcaella brevirostris) or called by locals as Pesut, who lives in fresh, brackish and salt water.
+The Middle Mahakam Area (MMA) comprises the lakes Danau Jempang, Danau Melingtang and Danau Semayang and is located in a geological depression covering an area of about 4,000 square kilometers.
+The area has a high biodiversity potential in terms of breeding and migratory bird species and also hosts the symbol species of East Kalimantan, the critically endangered Irrawaddy Dolphin (Orcaella brevirostris) or called by locals as Pesut, who lives in fresh, brackish and salt water.

-Not only enjoying the biodiversity offered by the three lakes, tourists can also explore social and cultural life around the lakes.
-East Kalimantan government provides water transportation to connect the three lakes with Mahakam river so it is more reachable by Mahakam river cruise.
+Not only enjoying the biodiversity the three lakes offer, but tourist can also explore social life and culture of the people reside around the lakes.
+East Kalimantan government provides water transportation to connect the three lakes and Mahakam river so that it can be reachable by Mahakam river cruise.

-Kutai Kartanegara and West Kutai, East Kalimantan Three Lakes Ecotourism (Semayang, Melintang, Jempang)
+and West Kutai,

+East Kalimantan

+Three Lakes

+Ecotourism (Semayang,

+Melintang, Jempang)